SQA-PROJECT-1/Konta-Niben/README.md

    then login is required and login with- Email: tazim@gmail.com and Password: 123

-   then use this link(http://localhost:5173/home) to get to the home page where searching and sorting are done.
+   then use this link(http://localhost:5173/home) to get to the dashboard page
    ```